NCAR/wrf_hydro_docker/development/README.md

 is issued.
 The `interactive_docker` command currently mounts OSX `/Users/` to `/Users` in the container.
 The initialization (entrypoint) script puts you in the working directory from which the command was called.

+Note that you can not currently compile the code in a mounted HOST directory.
+See the Caveats section above.